 Fruits that are low in fructose

-You can consume the following fruits (the list goes from less to more fructose):
+Yes, we can consume the following fruits (the list goes from the least to the most fructose):

-Instead of drinking fruit juices, even if you make them at home, we recommend preparing smoothies where you can combine green leafy vegetables with some of those low-fructose fruits.
+For this reason, instead of drinking homemade fruit juices, we recommend making smoothies.
+In this way, we can combine some green leafy vegetables with some of these low-fructose fruits.